mcantelon/fashion-quest/README.md

  http://shoesrb.com/downloads.html

-Run shoes then open `run.rb` to try one of the sample games.
+Run Shoes then open `run.rb` and you'll be able to select a sample game to run.

 Sample games
 ------------